inspektral/thesis-upf/SOA/duman-2024.md

-# Dumna et al. (2024) - Groove as a Multidimensional Participatory Experience
+# Duman et al. (2024) - Groove as a Multidimensional Participatory Experience

 The paper gives an overview of "groove".
 It analyzes various aspects, particually interesting are the idea of immersion and flow state.
-Everything is based on a questionaiire with few hundred participants.
+Everything is based on a questionaire with few hundred participants.

 ## What's good
 - good overview of the concept of groove